🧩 What is Composition?

 📘 Summary

-Term Meaning: Composition We construct software by merging smaller components.
-Composable Components that are designed to be easily combined with others
+Composition means you construct software by merging smaller components.
+Composable describes a component that combines with other components easily.

-A composable system is like Lego—each brick is useful alone, but powerful together.
+A composable system works like Lego.
+Each brick is useful alone, and the set of bricks is powerful together.

 The UNIX and React examples make this tangible.
 This should be mandatory post-tutorial reading.